What Does It Really Mean When Your Job is Being “Reclassified”?

 The choices include:

-Unfortunately for workers, the vast majority of employers will opt for one of the first two choices, as the third, although honest and right, tends to be very expensive.
+This is a dilemma faced by companies ranging from “mom and pops” all the way to some of the largest in the world – like BP, Bechtel, Halliburton, Baker Hughes, Schlumberger, Shell / Motiva, etc. Unfortunately for workers, the vast majority of employers will opt for one of the first two choices, as the third, although honest and right, tends to be very expensive.
 Some simple math illustrates how failing to pay a group of employees proper overtime can come with a serious cost.
-For example: